Inflammatory Sleep

 Why Does Inflammation Make You Exhausted But Unable to Sleep?

-Inflammation produces two opposing prostaglandins from the same arachidonic acid pool.
+Inflammatory processes can increase prostaglandins made from the same arachidonic acid pathway, including PGD2 and PGE2.
 PGD2 (prostaglandin D2) drives sleep pressure through adenosine activity in the basal forebrain.
-PGE2 (prostaglandin E2) simultaneously activates histamine-releasing wake neurons in the tuberomammillary nucleus via EP4 receptors.
-The result: the body registers exhaustion while the brain maintains arousal.
-In chronic inflammatory states, this
+In rat experiments, PGE2 (prostaglandin E2) activates histamine-releasing wake neurons in the tuberomammillary nucleus via EP4 receptors.
+The result: the body registers exhaustion while the brain

 Why Does Inflammation Make You Exhausted But Unable to Sleep?
 Read Post »